There are numerous beautiful forests in the world, and collectively they cover about one-third of Earth’s total acreage.

 At just over a meager 110,000 square miles, the forests of New Guinea are the third-largest tropical forest in the world (after the Amazon and Congo basin).

 These beautiful forests are home to many mammals that are completely unique to the island.
-Though it’s only one-tenth the size of Australia, New Guinea has just as many species of plants and birds, including the world’s tiniest parrot and largest pigeon.
+Though it’s only one-tenth the size of Australia, New Guinea has just as many species of rainforest plants and animals, including the world’s tiniest parrot and largest pigeon.

 New Guinea also has the highest mountains east of the Himalayas.
 Due to the variances in altitude, the country has a huge range of climates, including the world’s only tropical glacier.
 The lowland forests are the most diverse, with the tallest canopy.

 New Guinea’s montane forest is home to many unusual animals, such as Scott’s Tree Kangaroo and the Cyclops Long-beaked Echidna.